DiTEC-project/gnn-pressure-estimation/README.md

 ## Inference

-When you run the above command, trained model will be tested immediately after training.
-Otherwise,you can make a manual test using this command:
+When you run the above command, the trained model will be tested immediately after training.
+Otherwise, you can make a manual test using this command:

 ```
 python evaluation.py    --model gatres_small